2009–10 Aston Villa F.C. season: Reserve squad

-Loan out

 Kit changes

 The club once again dismissed sponsorship payments to allow Acorns as a charitable sponsor.
 A new away kit was unveiled on 24 May 2009 and inspired by the England national football team.
 It features a white and gray halved style with pinstripes and a navy accent, intended to pay tribute to the 67 Villa players that have appeared for the country while at the club.
 The blue and black away kit of 2008–09 also became this season's third kit.

 The new home kit was unveiled the day before the first clash of the Peace Cup 2009, which was against Málaga on Saturday 25 July.